tuethu/IBM-Data-Science-Course/Course 4_Python for Data Science and AI/Module 3_Python Programming Fundamentals/Readme.md

 - A function will usually perform more than one task.

 - In Python, the scope of a variable determines where you can access or modify that variable.
-Global scope allows access from anywhere, while local scope restricts it to a block or function.
+Global scope allows access from anywhere

     - Example of <ins>global<ins> variable
 ```
 myFavouriteBand = "AC/DC"

 def getBandRating(bandname):